amzy31/LUXARG/README.md

 ## Update Method

-To update LUXARG, navigate to the .luxarg directory and run:
+To update LUXARG, go to the .luxarg folder and run:

 ```bash
 $ cd ~/.luxarg